languagetool-org/french-pos-dict/README.md

 ### Main Script: `build-lt`
 The main script, named `build-lt.sh`, orchestrates the entire process step by step with added debugging functionalities.
 At each stage, the script echoes the current step, and each step outputs a file with a unique name, facilitating easy tracking and debugging.
 This was not as readable in the original state of the repo.

-**Sources:**
-- Grammalectv7.0 data
-- French frequency words list (both legacy and already present in the repository)
 #### Step 1: Degreasing (`Degraissage.sh`)
 - **Input:** Grammalectv7.0 data
 - **Output:** `maigre.txt` (meaning "lean")